 She began to dart around the room like a hungry hummingbird.
 From one corner to another she flew.
 She circled all around the empty bins and then dove under the table.
 There wasn’t so much as a single seed anywhere.

-She landed and stood staring at the floor while thoughts whirled around in her head.
-She just couldn’t imagine who would have stolen her seeds.
-All at once she noticed the floor was covered with a series of marks.
-They weren’t footprints, she kept the shed too clean for any dust to collect, they were scuff marks and they were all over.
+She landed and stood staring at her feet.
+She couldn’t imagine why anyone would steal her seeds.
+After a moment she noticed the floor was covered with marks.
+They weren’t footprints, she kept the shed too clean for any dust to collect.
+They were scuff marks and they were all over.
 She examined them carefully and decided they were made by something much bigger than she was.
 But she had no idea what sort of creature it might be.

 The sound of raindrops woke Poppy from a sound sleep.
 A quick glance at the window showed that the rain she had been waiting for was cascading down the glass.
 The first April shower had begun at last.